Practical-Theorist/EDAV_CommunityContribution/Chapter 13 Making Pie Charts.md

 What should be remembered here is: **Layout is not to draw a graph directly, but to gain data needed for drafting**。

-## Drawing graphics
+## Drawing graphs

 In order to plot according to converted data piedata, we still need a tool: generator.

-SVG has an element called path, which is the most powerful element in SVG, can represent any other graphics.
-Just as its name suggests，the path element draws varieties of graphics by means of defining a path.
+SVG has an element called path, which is the most powerful element in SVG, can represent any other graphs.
+Just as its name suggests，the path element draws varieties of graphs by means of defining a path.
 However, path is very hard to be calculated, the data obtained from layout conversion -- piedata is still very difficult to be calculated mannually to gain the path value.
 Something help us to accomplish this assignment is**generator**。

 The generator utilized here is **arc generator**, which is capable to generate arc path, since every part of a pie chart is an arc.